 CONFIRMING APPOINTMENTS: We will endeavour to contact you via SMS or email to confirm appointments; however, it remains your responsibility to be aware of your scheduled appointments.

-FEES: Fees are payable at the time of your appointment.
-Payments accepted include cash, automatic debit of funds via Healthkit using the debit or credit card provided by you.
+SERVICE/CONSULT FEES: Fees are payable at the time of your appointment.
+Payments accepted include cash, BPAY, automatic debit of funds via Healthkit using the debit/credit card you provided.

 AUTOMATIC PAYMENTS: The Psychology Hub now gives you the option to use Auto Payments via Healthkit to pay your appointment fees.
 Similar to a direct debit, your fee payments are processed automatically at the time of your appointment from the nominated credit/debit card provided by you and stored electronically on Healthkit.
 This means you can focus your entire appointment on treatment without the need to worry about payments.
 It also means less administration for your practitioner, enabling your practitioner to focus on you and help more people.
 When payment is processed you can receive a confirmation email, in addition to the invoice from your practitioner.